Eldar7661/wm-dwm/Readme.txt

 }

-wm used {
+user used {

-    For history clipboard          used utilite "clipmenu"
+    For run program                used         "dmenu"    run from dwm For history clipboard          used utilite "clipmenu" run from dwm For visual sound               used         "cava"     run from dwm For lock user                  used         "i3lock"   run from dwm
-    For transparency and blur      used         "picom"
-    For visual sound               used         "cava"

 }

 xinitrc used {

+    For disable TouchPad           used utilite "xinput"
     For enable NumLock             used utilite "numlockx"
-    For disable TouchPad           used utilite "xinput"
+    For set Cursor                 used utilite "xrdb"
     For settings Monitor           used utilite "xrandr"
     For wallpaper                  used app     "feh"
+    For sound                      used app     "mpv"
+    For transparency and blur      used utilite "picom &" For status bar                 used         "dwmblocks &"

 }